Reflexology and Acupressure

 Foot reflexology can effect the muscular, structural, nervous system, endocrine system and much more, in a positive manor.

-Zen Facial Rejuvenation Reflexology
+Zen Facial and Sinus Relief Reflexology

 I incorporate light to deep acupressure, invigorating massage strokes, Qua Sha(a scrapping modality that removes adhesions in the myofacial network and is very gentle compared to qua sha done on the body, with no marks left) and fractionated coconut oil that is infused with blends of essential oils.